HypoX64/DeepMosaics/README.md

 ![image](https://github.com/HypoX64/DeepMosaics/blob/master/hand.gif)
 # DeepMosaics
 You can use it to automatically remove the mosaics in images and videos, or add mosaics to them.<br>
-This porject based on semantic segmentation and pix2pix.
+This porject based on ‘semantic segmentation’ and ‘Image-to-Image Translation’.
 <br>

 ## Notice